Ben-G/Talks/Safer_Swift_Values_360iDev_08_15/Slides/swiftvalues.md

 - Dispatcher invokes action creator, Action creator can create action
 - Dispatcher sends created action (if any) to a reducer
 - Dispatcher distributes new state to all subscribers
+- State only changes through actions; there's no other way

 ---